marlenelutz/marlenelutz.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD Student at [University of Mannheim](https://www.uni-mannheim.de/) supervised by [Professor Markus Strohmaier](https://www.bwl.uni-mannheim.de/en/information-systems/chairs/prof-dr-strohmaier/team/prof-dr-markus-strohmaier/).
 I am interested in computational social science and responsible NLP research, with a focus on advancing  fairness and interpretability in language technologies.
-Currently, I'm working on measuring and improving demographic representativeness in language models.
+Currently, I'm thinking about measuring and improving socio-demographic representativeness in language models.

 Previously, I obtained my M.Sc. (with distinction) in Computer Science at [RWTH Aachen](https://www.rwth-aachen.de), where I also worked as a research assistant.